Summary

 What is Microsoft Business Desk?

 The Microsoft business desk acts as the command-and-control centre for all large deals globally at Microsoft.
-You can compare it to a military CCC (Command and Control Centre), the central hub where all battlefield data is fed into a central system.
+You can compare it to a military Command and Control Centre (CCC), the central hub where all battlefield data is fed into a central system.
 Decisions are taken, and priorities are set based on experience, similar deals, and preset criteria.

 Knowing that the ultimate decision authority lies with the business desk is critical for understanding how to deal with Microsoft.
-Huge deals of $200M+ managed by an EVP or higher are exceptions to that rule.
+Huge deals of $200M+ managed by an Executive Vice President (EVP) or higher are exceptions to that rule.
 But even those decisions need to get vetted through the business desk before final approval is given.

 You cannot deal directly with the business desk.
 You must work indirectly through your account team to influence the business desk.
 The account team works with the local Licensing Manager, who liaises with a Licensing Executive who reports directly to the business desk.
 The better you help your account team prepare and articulate your unique business case, the better the chance of indirectly influencing the business desk decision-makers.